-- Interest income is recognized on the Statement of Comprehensive Income for all financial assets measured at amortized cost using the effective interest rate method.
+• Interest income and commitment fee income is recognized on the Statement of Income and Comprehensive Income for all financial assets measured at amortized cost using the effective interest rate method.
 The effective interest rate is the rate that discounts estimated future cash flows through the expected life of the financial instrument back to the net carrying amount of the financial asset.
-The application of the method has the effect of recognizing revenue of the financial instrument evenly in proportion to the amount outstanding over the period to maturity or repayment. - Commitment fee income received is added into income on the closing date of the specific mortgage. - Late fees and other income is recorded as related fees are earned or services are provided. - The preparation of the financial statements in conformity with IFRS requires that interest continue to accrue on delinquent accounts.
-IFRS also requires that a provision in the same amount is set up to recognize the interest may not be collected.
+The application of the method has the effect of recognizing revenue of the financial instrument evenly in proportion to the amount outstanding over the period to maturity or repayment.